 About a month ago, I was contacted by POM Wonderful, the makers of POM Wonderful 100% Pomegranate Juice, among several other pomegranate products made exclusively from their own orchard grown pomegranates in California, asking me if they could send me some of their pomegranate juice to sample.
 Naturally, I couldn’t pass this up, especially since I’d never tried bottled pomegranate juice before, and I LOVE pomegranates.
 I use the seeds aka arils quite a bit in my baking and cooking, not to mention they’re a tasty snack that’s good for you.`However, pomegranates are currently not in season..but I’ll get to that in a moment.

 They sent me a case of eight of the cutest little bottles (see below – coochy coochy coo!) kept cold with an ice pack.
 I immediately guzzled one bottle and was blown away by how tasty it was.
 Think cranberry juice with an undertone of plum (according to J), but even better than that.
-It’s hard to explain, but J had to remove the case from my arms before I guzzled the whole case!
+It’s hard to explain, but J had to remove the case from my arms before I guzzled every bottle!

-Photo of pomegranate not mine; explained a few paragraphs down, and POM juice bottles straight from the fridge, hence the lack of ruby translucency of the juice in the bottle.
+Photo of pomegranate is not mine, explained a few paragraphs down, and POM juice bottles straight from the fridge, hence the lack of ruby translucency of the juice in the bottle.

 Here’s the best part; this juice is SO good for you, and that’s an understatement.
 It’s loaded with antioxidants, which do amazing things for your general health and body.
 So, what did I decide to do?
 Load it with sugar, eggs, butter and pair it with chocolate and even more sugar, eggs and butter in a super flaky, gluten-laden crust!
-Whoohoo..let’s turn this amazingly delicious and healthy juice into a heart attack on a plate!
+Whoohoo, let’s turn this amazingly healthy juice into fat and clogged arteries!

 Ahem..that said, although I used some of the juice to make glazes for chicken, shrimp and pork, this preparation was by far my favorite.
 First I checked out the POM Wonderful site to see if their recipes contained anything similar to this because, well, they’ve got what seems like a gazillion recipes for anything and everything you could imagine, using pomegranate juice.